UCR-Robotics/UCR-Robotics/docs/intro_ros.rst

 --------

 `Robot Operating System`_ (ROS) is a collection of software frameworks for robot software developments.
-Although ROS is not an operatering system, it provides services designed for a heterogeneous computer cluster and a majority of the packges are open source.
+Although ROS is not an operating system, it provides services designed for a heterogeneous computer cluster and a majority of the packages are open source.
 One of its main advantages is that the client libraries (C++ and Python) allow nodes written in different programming languages to communicate.
 It is a powerful tool embedded with hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.